GRVKMR2003/E-Commerce-Springboot-Practice/README.md

 - **Database Integration**: Uses H2 in-memory database for persistent storage.
 - **Development Tools**: Includes Spring Boot DevTools for hot swapping during development.

+## Microservices
+This project is composed of several microservices, each responsible for a specific domain of the application:

+1. **User Service**
+   - Manages user information and authentication.
+   - Exposes RESTful APIs for user operations.
+   - Uses Spring Data JPA for database interactions.

+2. **Product Service**
+   - Manages product catalog, including product details and inventory.
+   - Exposes RESTful APIs for product operations.
+   - Uses Spring Data JPA for database interactions.

+3. **Order Service**
+   - Handles order processing, including order creation and tracking.
+   - Exposes RESTful APIs for order operations.
+   - Uses Spring Data JPA for database interactions.

+4. **API Gateway**
+   - Acts as a single entry point for all client requests.
+   - Routes requests to the appropriate microservices.
+   - Uses Spring Cloud Gateway.

+5. **Service Discovery**
+   - Uses Eureka for service registration and discovery.
+   - Ensures that microservices can find and communicate with each other.

 ## Technologies Used

 ### Backend